July 23, 2018

-“Smithtown expects to displace more than 1.5 million DGE of petroleum-based fuel.”
+Smithtown expects to displace more than 1.5 million DGE of petroleum-based fuel.

-To establish CNG fueling infrastructure, Smithtown partnered with natural gas supplier Clean Energy.
+To establish CNG fueling infrastructure in 2007, Smithtown partnered with natural gas supplier Clean Energy.
 With no leasing agreements, access fees, or capital outlay for Smithtown, the contract required Clean Energy to provide the fueling infrastructure and commission local service providers.

 Because of Smithtown's new contract with the refuse collectors, Clean Energy had to complete the fueling station in six months - two to four months faster than it usually takes to locate a station, obtain permits, and secure a compressor.
-To accomplish this, Clean Energy received permission from the New York Department of Transportation (NYDOT) and Office of General Services to allow expansion of a station in nearby Hauppauge, which Clean Energy already operated for New York State.
-Clean Energy expanded the Hauppauge volumetric gas flow rate from 15 scfm to 2,000 scfm and opened the station within four months.
+To accomplish this, Clean Energy received permission from the New York Department of Transportation (NYDOT) and Office of General Services to allow expansion of a nearby station, which Clean Energy already operated for New York State.
+Clean Energy expanded the station's volumetric gas flow rate from 15 scfm to 2,000 scfm and opened the station within four months.

 In 2010, Smithtown partnered with Clean Energy and the Town of Huntington, New York, to open a new CNG fueling station at Smithtown's Kings Park recycling facility.
 Smithtown continues its long-term agreement on fuel pricing with Clean Energy.
 The pricing is based on the New York Mercantile Exchange commodity price of natural gas, plus a pipeline charge and a compression fee.
 The total CNG fuel cost for the refuse trucks started at $2.33 per diesel gallon equivalent (DGE) in 2007 and is only $2.36 per DGE in 2018.